 We looked around, there were at least 6 large ships, further W of us being loaded by enormous cranes.
-There was another landing about 50 m W of us where there are 2-3 small sailing dinghies on the concrete.
+There was another landing about 50 m W of us where there were 2-3 small sailing dinghies on the concrete.
 Maybe that was the “Yacht Club.”
 Large fish, some as long as half a meter, were constantly jumping out of the water, which had the color of dark chocolate.
 We had some tasks to do on the boat, including refueling, and then we should locate a car to rent.

 First, we attended to the engine.
 We changed the oil and the oil filter.
 Then we changed the two fuel filters.
 I used Mr. Bekatoros’ trick of sucking the line to re-fill the Racor filter rather then the messier use of bottles.
 It took us three attempts to bleed the fuel lines but finally the engine started and ran smoothly.
 No problem with the starting battery.
 Its voltage was good.
 After the engine, it was the watermaker’s turn.
 I changed its filter and filled it with the biocide solution.
 This was necessary since it will not be used for several days.
 We then armed ourselves with a long-handled swab brush and tried to clean the anchor, which still had a lot of disgusting mud and other stuff clinging on it.
 Next thing we knew, a row-boat with an old man came along also with a brush and he helped us clean the anchor and its chain.
 It was clear that Ergin had send him.